apache/mesos/docs/upgrades.md

 * The agent operator API call `GET_CONTAINERS` has been updated to support listing nested or standalone containers.
 One can specify the following fields in the request:
   * `show_nested`: Whether to show nested containers.
   * `show_standalone`: Whether to show standalone containers.

+<a name="1-5-x-reconfiguration-policy"></a>
+* A new agent flag `--reconfiguration_policy` has been added.
+By setting the value of this flag to `additive`, operators can allow the agent to be restarted with increased resources without requiring the agent ID to be changed.
+Note that if this feature is used, the master version is required to be >= 1.5 as well.

 ## Upgrading from 1.3.x to 1.4.x ##